phenixphp/phenix-docs/src/guide/installation.md

 composer create-project barbosa89/phenix phenix --stability=dev
 ```

-After the project has been created, start Phenix's server using the Phenix's CLI command:
+After the project has been created, start Phenix's server with the following command:

 ```
 php public/index.php